Hanoi at a glance

 6. Banh Tom

-Banh Tom (shrimp cake) is available in many places and on many streets of Hanoi.
-It is also a simple snack for many students.
-The shrimp chose to make cakes must be fresh.
-It is wrapped in flour and eggs the fried.
+Banh Tom (shrimp cake) is available in many places and many streets of Hanoi.
+It is also a simple snack for many locals.
+Shrimps that choose to make cakes must be fresh, which is dipped in flour and fried.
 Shrimp cake is cooked to nearly the size of a hand.
 It’s served with raw vegetables, sweet and spicy sauce.
 It is a delicious dish you cannot miss when travelling to Hanoi.

 - Shrimp cake restaurant around West Lake